forero/LGModGrav/refs.md

 07/2017

 * [The dynamics of the Local Group as a probe of dark energy and modified gravity](http://adsabs.harvard.edu/abs/2017MNRAS.466.4813C).
-Title:
-The dynamics of the Local Group as a probe of dark energy and modified gravity
 Authors:
 Carlesi, Edoardo; Mota, David F.; Winther, Hans A.
 Affiliation: